 2.4.2 Permit fees should be earmarked for staffing and administration Page 3, Section 1, Proposed 13-19-6(C). costs related to STR regulations.
 Line 22 2.4.3 An STR advisory committee should be established and should N/A This is an administrative action that would be convene only when necessary to review or change regulations. established subsequent to the passing of this bill.
 2.4.4 The resolution that established the Lodgers' Tax Advisory Board Page 5, Section 3 of the proposed bill amends the Lodgers should be amended to add an STR representative.
 Line 28 Tax Advisory Board to include a STR representative.
 2.4.5 Appointment to be on the Lodgers' Tax Advisory Board should Page 5, The proposed STR representative would follow the go through the normal City process.
 Line 28 normal appointment process, this bill proposes no changes to the appointment process.
 2.4.6 The recently passed Senate Bill 106 removed the exemption that N/A This was addressed through O-19-71 which allowed STR operators to avoid paying occupancy (lodgers') tax. amended the Lodgers Tax and Hospitality Fee The City of Albuquerque currently has a voluntary collection Ordinances. agreement with Airbnb for collecting lodgers' tax and hospitality fees from hosts and remitting these fees to the City.
 The City recently notified Expedia/HomeAway/ VRBO regarding the State Legislation and requested to enter into a similar collection agreement.
 The new law will apply to all STRs effective January 1, 2020.
-At the time of writing this report, Expedia/HomeAway/ VRBO have declined to enter into a voluntary collection 2.4.7 agreement.
-NI / A This was addressed through 0 10 71 which 2.4.7 STR hosts should be required to file with City Treasury or N/A This was addressed through O-19-71 which through a booking platform to pay lodgers' and hospitality taxes beginning in January 2020. amended the Lodgers Tax and Hospitality Fee Ordinances.
+At the time of writing this report, Expedia/HomeAway/ VRBO have declined to enter into a voluntary collection agreement.
+2.4.7 STR hosts should be required to file with City Treasury or N/A This was addressed through O-19-71 which 2.4.7 through a booking platform to pay lodgers' and hospitality taxes I IV/A amended the Lodgers Tax and Hospitality Fee beginning in January 2020.
+Ordinances.
 2.4.8 The City of Albuquerque should interview companies to assist N/A This is an administrative action.
-The Planning 2.4.0 with address identification, compliance monitoring, Department FIA considers what a third party enforcement, outreach, and tax collection. vendor could help with for compliance and the potential costs associated with this.
+The Planning 2.110 with address identification, compliance monitoring, , Department FIA considers what a third party enforcement, outreach, and tax collection. vendor could help with for compliance and the , , potential costs associated with this.
 2.4.9 The City should maintain a map of registered STR locations for N/A This is an administrative action for the Planning enforcement and administrative purposes.
-Department to produce subsequent to the
+Department to produce subsequent to the adoption of the proposed bill.
+2.5 Unresolve d Issues